Lightstreamer/Lightstreamer-example-MPNStockList-client-ios/README.md

 ### Getting Started

-Before you can build this demo, you need to install CocoaPods to handle the project dependency on the Lightstreamer iOS client library (see also the Lightstreamer Compatiblity Notes below).
+Before you can build this demo, you need to install CocoaPods to handle the project dependency on the Lightstreamer iOS and watchOS client libraries (see also the Lightstreamer Compatiblity Notes below).

 Follow these steps: